What your landlord is responsible for repairing, and how to report a repair issue

 - try to be as flexible as possible with your availability for any appointments, and allow access for inspections or repairs to be carried out

 More information on how to report repairs, including a suggested way of writing a letter or email can be found on the Shelter website.

-- landlord details
+- landlord details (including your landlord's telephone number)